kejtkjet1/UFOs/README.md

 ## Summary

-- The new design is quite nice and alows us to search by multiple different criteria.
-We shoudl probably add a feature that allows us to clear the filter instantly without having to manualy change all the filter options.
+- The new design is quite nice and allows us to search by multiple different criteria.
+We should add a feature that allows us to clear the filter instantly without having to manualy change all the filter options.